aminrj/aminrj.github.io/_posts/2026-03-15-RAG-mitigation-strategies.md

 ## Defense 2: access-controlled retrieval (the `where` clause nobody adds)

-**What it is:** A metadata filter on every vector database query that restricts which documents a given user is permitted to retrieve, based on their identity and access level.
+This defense applies a metadata filter on every vector database query that restricts which documents a given user is permitted to retrieve, based on their identity and access level.

-**Why it matters:** Without this, every document in your vector collection is reachable by every user.
+Without this, every document in your vector collection is reachable by every user.
 Not through an exploit — through a normal query.
 Ask an AI assistant "what are the salary ranges here?" and it retrieves whatever is semantically similar, regardless of who you are.

 I ran this against a test system with three restricted documents: salary data (HR-only), litigation details (attorney-client privilege), and M&A targets (board-level only).
 Regular engineering employee asking natural questions. **20 out of 20 queries leaked confidential data.** 100% success rate.
 Zero technical sophistication required.

-**The fix is one line:**
+The fix is one line:

 Without access control: